chris-mazur/ScubaDiving/README.md

 ### Underlying Science

-The game is based on two fundamental principles: **Boyle’s Law** and **Archimedes’ Principle**.
+The game is based on two fundamental principles: **Boyle's Law** and **Archimedes' Principle**.
 In short, ambient pressure affects the volume of air in the BCD, which in turn influences buoyancy.

 **Note**: The simulation is significantly simplified.
 For instance, lung capacity is not considered.
 The focus is solely on how the air in the BCD expands and contracts, affecting buoyancy.
 Additionally, the game does not account for the fact that to ascend slightly, divers should use their fins instead of inflating the BCD, which can waste air.